A Shield Against Night

 * * *

-Powell’s boots crunched with every step, crushed frozen stems and musty fungus-caps.
-She clutched a navy-blue ranger’s cloak tight with red fingers.
-A scabbard poked neath the cloth, wobbled as she walked.
-Great puffs of breath floated behind her, dissipated over the stark and chilly moorland.
+The Ranger’s boots crunched with every step, crushing frozen stems.
+She clutched a navy-blue ranger’s cloak tight with reddened fingers.
+A scabbard poked neath the cloth, wobbling as she walked.
+Clouds of breath floated behind her, dissipating over the stark and moorland.

-The ranger stopped, tilted her hooded head to survey the undulating, rocky plain.
+The ranger stopped to survey the undulating, rocky plain.
 Great, low waves of mist rolled from the east, disappeared in the yellow burn of a low, Western sun.
 Not a structure could be seen, save for the carcass of an ancient tower on some faraway hill.

-“Ah, stuff me” said Powell, dismay crinkling her frost-nipped face.
-“I’d give my left foot for a roof and a cuppa.”
-She kicked at a mound of toadstools, kept walking.
+“Ah, stuff me.”
+She wrinkled her frost-nipped nose.
+“Give me left foot for a cuppa.”
+She kicked at a mound of sod and trudged on.

 Some time later, the sun had nearly set.
-Powell’s boots were obscured by mist, made opaque by the light’s low angle.
-A red moon was already visible, dull against bright clouds.
+The ground lay obscured by low mist made opaque by light’s low angle.
+A copper moon already hung above the scarlet horizon.

-With a huff, the ranger knelt by a rare spinny of squat shrubs, began stripping one for kindling.
-Dry twigs crackled, snapped like popping fingers.
+With a huff, the ranger knelt by a rare spinney of squat shrubs.
+She began stripping one for kindling.
+Dry twigs crackled and snapped like popping fingers.
 Somewhere nearby, something else rustled.

-“Oh” said Powell, slowly releasing her sword hilt.
+“Oh,” said the Ranger, slowly releasing her hilt.

 “I’m Gretle.
 Live just over the hill, the old tower.”

-“Kirst Powell, of Charholm; Ward-scout, second class” said Powell.
+“Kirst Powell, of Charholm; Ward Ranger, Second Class,” said Powell.

-Powell hesitated, looked at the ruin-topped hill.
-“Well, if you don’t mind” she said, stifling shivers.
+Powell hesitated, looking up at the ruin-topped hill.
+She stifled a shiver.
+“Well, if you don’t mind.”

-Powell followed, towards the ruins.
-A wrecked half-cylinder of stone rose from the hilltop, crumbled and eaten by lichen and mistletoe.
+On the hilltop, a wrecked half-cylinder of stone rose from the stone, crumbled and eaten by lichen and mistletoe.
 A thin ribbon of smoke curled from a low, pile-stone hut built in its center.
-Gretle disappeared through it’s knot-whorled door, called out.
+Gretle disappeared through the knot-whorled door, then called out.

 “Leave your sword outside, Dear.
 It shan’t fit.”

+Powell shivered as she lifted the covered longsword from neath her cloak.
 Buckles clinked.
-Powell shivered as she lifted the covered longsword from neath her cloak.
-She set it beside the door, ducked inside.
+She set it beside the door and ducked inside.

-“Mind your head” said the little, hunched woman.
+“Mind your head,” said the hunched woman.
 The hut was smoky, cluttered, hung with countless plants, skins, and ropes of herbs.
-A cluster of oozing candle butts, stuck to a low table, lit the place.
-“Sit” said Gretle, poking the embers of a clay fireplace.
+A cluster of oozing candle butts stuck to a low table lit the place.
+“Sit,” said Gretle, poking the embers of a clay fireplace.

 “You’re alone, here?” asked Powell, curling her legs at the table.
-She looked to a grey wolf’s skin, pegged to the wall by its empty eyes.
-She sniffed, caught a mite of rendered flesh in the smoky air.
+She looked to a grey wolf’s skin pegged to the wall through its empty eyesholes.
+She sniffed.
+The smoky air smelt of rendering meat.

-“Aye, I manage” said Gretle, setting down a clay mug.
-Powell noted her thick, stubby-nailed fingers, stained with green.
+“Aye, I manage,” said Gretle, setting down a clay mug.
+Her clubbed fingernails were stained with green.
 “Are you a cunning-woman?” she asked, taking the mug.
 It smelled of mint and sage.

-“Oh, no” said Gretle, rubbing her nose beneath her concealing hood.
-She sat opposite Powell, eyes glimmering in her shawl.
+“Oh, no,” said Gretle, rubbing her nose beneath her concealing hood.
+She sat opposite the ranger, eyes glimmering in her shawl.
 “I’ve ways, but no real art.”

 She looked at Powell, tilted her head.
 “Never mind me.
 What’s a Dear like you doing on the winter moors?”

 “No. I got lost.
-We were looking for trollholes, and a storm came up” said Powell.
+We were looking for deneholes, and a storm came up,” said Powell.
 She held the tea, clutched the warmth.
 “Don’t you know of the Ward Rangers?”

-“Wise woodsfolk and soldiers, keeping trolls, and älves, and ragwretches at bay.”
+“Wise woodsfolk and soldiers, keeping fairies, beastmen, and ragwretches at bay.”

 “Oh, but you might, yet,” said Gretle, eyes gleaming, large, under the dirty shawl.